exercism/deprecated-mentors/tracks/ruby/exercises/hamming/README.md

 If you look at your main logic, you'll see the following pattern:

 1. Initialize an empty variable
-2. Iterate over items, conditionally mutating the variable at each step
+2. Iterate over items, conditionally reassigning the variable at each step
-3. After iteration is complete, return the mutated variable
+3. After iteration is complete, return the current value of the variable

 When you see this pattern in Ruby, it's usually a sign that you should instead be using one of the more powerful methods from `Enumerable`.
 Can you think of a